pingcap/community/incubator/README.md

 - An OWNERS from the accepted proposal
 - A CONTRIBUTING file based on[ pingcap/community](https://github.com/pingcap/community/blob/master/CONTRIBUTING.md)
 - A code-of-conduct.md based on [pingcap/community/code-of-conduct.md](https://github.com/pingcap/community/blob/master/CODE_OF_CONDUCT.md)
-- A LICENSE file with the Apache 2.0 licensea RELEASE.md file that talks about the process for releases
+- A LICENSE which must be Apache 2.0 for code projects and documentation repositories, without any custom content

 To help you get started with these files, you can find the corresponding templates at [template project](https://github.com/pingcap-incubator/pingcap-template-project).